Convicted child sex offender arrested for failure to register online identification

 Listed by the N.C.
 Sex Offender Registry as a recidivist, which means Pegram was convicted of an aggravated offense or has been determined to be a sexually violent predator, Pegram was released from prison in November 2015 after serving a 12-year sentence for sex crimes.

-Pegram's presence at Mario's while children were in the restaurant was a violation of state law.
-And the Forsyth County Sheriff's Office said in 2018 that Pegram had advertised his services for children's parties.
+Pegram’s presence at Mario’s while children were in the restaurant was a violation of state law.
+The Forsyth County Sheriff’s Office said in 2018 that Pegram had advertised his services for children’s parties.

 In response, a Forsyth County grand jury in October 2018 indicted Pegram on 10 counts of being a sex offender unlawfully on premises.